saifr96/todolist/README.md

-# Project Title
-To Do List
+# Project Title-To Do List

 To Do List is a web application using Java program as the backend connected to the front-end technologies HTML, CSS and Javascript.
 This project is done as part of the QA Academy.

 ## Getting Started